“My works are three dimensional and extend to other dimensions.

-Walther Ocampo is an architect-visual artist-pedagogue.
-For him architecture and art act in an alchemic relationship where both can be used as platforms for philosophical
+Walther Ocampo is an architect, visual artist, and pedagogue.
+For him architecture and art act in an alchemic relationship where both can be used as platforms

 His perpendicular platforms for architecture and art are teaching and gardening.